 What are the Benefits of Becoming a Real Estate Broker?

-You can own and operate your own brokerage.
+The biggest difference between an agent and a broker is that as a broker, you can own and operate your own brokerage.
 You can work alone, keeping 100% of the commission, or hire other real estate agents or associate brokers to work under you, splitting their commissions.
 Most agents choose to become real estate brokers because they can make more money.

 The Bottom Line